 - Go for silhouettes against the sun light – we’re always afraid to loose photo details, but sometimes less is more dramatic and memorable.
 Try a silhouette with the light behind your subject.
 The switch of negative space makes it cool, you might not do this for all photos obviously but the odd one will make for a nice refreshing photo in your album.

 - Capture the wind as it moves – wind playing with your subject’s hair or clothes is a very dramatic moment, and hard to get.
-But once one shot gets it, it’ll be one of your favorite ones.
+But once one shot gets it, it’ll be one of your favourite ones.

 - Get different expressions – I’m not saying do a photo shoot for someone who is balling their eyes out, but along with candid moments try to get a variety of emotions, happiness with tears, contemplation, meditation; we are more just “shiny happy people holding hands” (enter R.E.M.!)